gsouf/phalcon-stubs/README.md

 Clone and checkout
 -----------

-If you dont want to use composer, then you can just put the stubs in your project by cloning the repo manually.
+If you don't want to use composer, then you can just put the stubs in your project by cloning the repo manually.

 Anywhere in you project you can clone the stubs :